Avid hikers forge out into the chilly winter countryside with as much energy and excitement as they do in the warmer months.

 Proper winter hiking gear should have vents and zippers in the body for extra customization and comfort regulation.

 Keep Warm with Head and Face Cover

 When moms told their kids to always wear a hat, they knew what they were talking about.
 The head loses body heat at a faster rate than any other part, so a hat is a necessary piece of hiking equipment in cooler weather.

 If you hike in the winter months or when a squall of snow may occur, a face cover such as a balaclava should be kept on hand.
 These are ideal as they protect all the sensitive parts like ears, nose, and neck.

 Protect Hands from Chapping and Frostbite

-A pair of insulating gloves or mittens is essential winter hiking gear and prevents frostbite and painful skin chapping on the hands.
+A pair of insulating gloves or mittens are essential winter hiking gear and prevent frostbite and painful skin chapping on your hands.
 Although mittens may be warmer, gloves allow you to buckle up your gear, work carabineers and do other tasks with more dexterity.

 Outer socks are best in synthetic material or wool but avoid wearing socks that are too thick that impact circulation and flow of blood.